Skip to main content

 4 Complete an I-765 form

-Print your I-94 arrival record created when you entered the United States most recently.
+You will need your I-94 arrival record that was created when you entered the United States most recently.
 You will need your passport in front of you to retrieve your record.
-Go to the “get most recent I-94” tab, and print the page it generates after entering your passport information.
+Go to the "get most recent I-94" tab, and download the page it generates after entering your passport information.

 6 Get new photos.

 You will need two brand-new passport-type photographs.
-These must be taken within the last 30 days.
+These must have been taken within the last 30 days.
 Photos that you have previously used for a visa or passport are not permitted.
-(Don't cut the photos!
-USCIS will trim the photos to their preferred dimensions.)

 • Form I-765 Choose a mailing address for question 5.a that you know can safely receive mail.
 Do not choose the Office of Global Learning or a Cornell department.